The Americans with Disability Act

 Is regarded as having such an impairment

-The ADA covers all persons with disabilities in the United States, whether or not they are citizens and without regard to racial or ethnic origin.
+The ADA covers all persons with disabilities in the United States, whether or not they are citizens, and without regard to racial or ethnic origin.
+Colleges and universities have the obligation to provide reasonable accommodations to students who have disclosed a disability.
+It ensures students have EQUAL ACCESS in all facets of college life.